History of Ghaziabad

 Ganga, Yamuna and Hindon are the main rivers flowing close to Ghaziabad and they are filled with water throughout the year.
 Other than these there are some small rain-fed rivers, well known among them is the Kali River.
 Apart from these rivers the Ganga Canal flows across the district and irrigation work is carried out through different branches of the canal.
-The Ganga canal also caters to the drinking water needs of the people of Ghaziabad as well as Delhi.
+The Ganga canal also caters to the drinking water for the people of Ghaziabad as well as Delhi.

-Ghaziabad is one of the most industrialised cities in Uttar Pradesh.
+Ghaziabad is one of the most industrialized cities in Uttar Pradesh.
 The new industry sector upcoming in Ghaziabad is of high tech plant growth boosters.
 Many companies like Plastochem, Shriram Pistons, Crop health Products Pvt.
 Ltd. and Hind Biochem are giving it a new facet.
 It has industries that manufacture huge number of railway coaches, diesel engines, bicycles, tapestries, glassware, pottery, paint and varnish, heavy chains and so on.
 Recently a number of malls and multiplexes have been established in the city and the roads are being improved by the construction and widening of flyovers.
 There are a number of private hospitals and health-care centers in Ghaziabad that provide quality health care to the residents in nearby villages and towns such as Pilkhuwa, Hapur, and Dasna.
-There are a number of malls dotting the city.
-The Pacific and Shipra malls are amongst the largest in the National Capital Region and caters to all kinds of shopping needs of the inhabitants.
+Ghaziabad is also the home to Advanced Level Telecommunication Training Centre.

-Ghaziabad is one of the largest railway junctions, witnessing more than 100 long distance trains every day, in addition to the numerous suburban trains to Delhi.
+Ghaziabad Junction Railway Station is one of the largest railway junctions, witnessing more than 100 long distance trains every day, in addition to the numerous suburban trains to Delhi.
 This large industrial city is well-connected by all modes of transportation.
 Indira Gandhi International Airport is the nearest to this city.
 It can also be reached by road via National Highway 58.